xsuite/xsuite/docs/gettingstarted.rst

                   xl.Multipole(knl=[0, -1.], ksl=[0,0])],
         element_names=['drift_0', 'quad_0', 'drift_1', 'quad_1'])

-Importing a Mad-X lattice
+Importing a MAD-X lattice
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Xline can import a MAD-X lattice using the `cpymad`_ interface of MAD-X.

 .. _cpymad: http://hibtc.github.io/cpymad/

-Assuming that we have a MAD-X script called ``myscript.madx`` that creates and manipulates a thin sequence called "lhcb1", we can execute the script using cpymad and import transform the sequence into and Xline object using the following instructions:
+Assuming that we have a MAD-X script called ``myscript.madx`` that creates and manipulates (e.g. matches) a thin sequence called "lhcb1", we can execute the script using cpymad and import transform the sequence into and Xline object using the following instructions:

 .. code-block:: python